AlbertoRodriguezSanz/SPI-Full-Duplex-Test/spi-slave-test-bc-main/README.md

 ### SPI Slave device

-This device's firmware is programmed without the abstraction given by the use of MCC, in a single file, which contains all of the required functions for initialization and operation.
+This device's firmware is programmed without the abstraction given by the use of Microchip Code Configurator (MCC), in a single file, which contains all of the required functions for initialization and operation.

 ## Device configuration